Darxo/Hardened/README.md

 - Entities which have `this.m.IsActingEachTurn = false` (e.g. Donkeys, Phylactery, Spider Eggs) will now trigger `onRoundEnd` after every other entity has triggered it and trigger `onRoundStart` before every other entity has triggered it
 - `IsSpecializedInShields` is no longer set to `true` by **Shield Expert**
+- Introduce new `setWeight` and `getWeight` function for `item.nut` to make code around itemweight more readable.
+They work on the same underlying StaminaModifier but in a reversed way

 ### New Character Properties

+- `HeadshotReceivedChance` is a modifier for the incoming headshot chance
+- `HeadshotReceivedChanceMult` is a multiplier for the incoming headshot chance
 - `ShieldDamageMult` multiplies shield damage dealt via active skills
 - `ShieldDamageReceivedMult` multiplies incoming shield damage up to a minimum of 1
 - `ReachAdvantageMult` is a multiplier for melee skill during reach advantage
 - `ReachAdvantageBonus` is a flat bonus for melee skill during reach advantage
 - `CanExertZoneOfControl` (`true` by default) can be set to `false` to force an entity to no longer exert zone of control

 # Requirements